|Delivery||New license file for go2MONITOR|

 - Possibility to add "virtual" receivers, which can connect to third parties DDC's or streams

-- Signal processing also during receiver working in scan/step mode
+- Signal processing even when receiver operation is in scan/step mode

 The operator can choose the emission/frequency in the GUI (directly in the spectrogram, from classification results or from the station list) and decide if it should be extracted from the wideband input by using a DDC-channel or by using NB-receivers.